3 min read

 What is the difference between culture fit and culture add?

-Culture fit often leads to hiring people who think and act the same way, which can stifle innovation.
-Culture add focuses on bringing in individuals who offer new perspectives and fill the personality gaps in your current team, leading to a more robust and better culture.
+Culture fit tends to hire people who think and act the same, which stifles fresh thinking.
+Culture add brings in people who offer new perspectives and fill the personality gaps in your current team.

 Can a bad culture be fixed?

-Yes, but it requires commitment from the top and a willingness to address the underlying psychological needs of the team.
-By prioritising psychological safety and recognising individual work personalities, you can begin to rebuild trust and improve the workplace dynamic over time.
+Yes, though it needs commitment from leadership and a willingness to address the team’s underlying needs.
+Prioritising psychological safety and recognising individual work personalities rebuilds trust over time.

-Personality awareness helps team members understand why their colleagues behave the way they do.
-This reduces misunderstandings, improves communication, and allows leaders to tailor their support, which are all essential components of a better culture.
+It helps people understand why colleagues behave the way they do.
+That reduces misunderstandings, improves communication and lets leaders tailor their support, which are all core to a healthy culture.

 Related